FyodorovAI/.github/profile/README.md

 # Fyodorov AI Suite
 Fyodorov AI is a suite of Open Source tools for creating agents or chatbots.
 It allows you to create agents or chatbots.
-It is designed to use modern DevOps principles to simplify deployment and allows you to own your agents and control them end to end without relying on a specific provider or closed source technologies.
+It allows you to own your agents and control them end to end without relying on a specific provider or any closed source technologies.
+It is designed to use modern DevOps principles to simplify deployment

 We're glad you're checking out the project!
 If you're interested please [star this GitHub repo](https://github.com/FyodorovAI/Gagarin).